Skip to main content

 Frequently Asked Questions

-FIRST PACIFIC BANK has a Bank Health Score of A (80/100).
+First Pacific Bank has a Bank Health Score of A (80/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 11.78%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST PACIFIC BANK holds $430M in total assets and $354M in total deposits.
-It is located in WHITTIER, CALIFORNIA (FDIC Certificate #58218).
+First Pacific Bank holds $430M in total assets and $354M in total deposits.
+It is headquartered in Whittier, California (FDIC Certificate #58218).

-FIRST PACIFIC BANK has a Tier 1 capital ratio of 11.78%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.03%, and the return on assets is 0.24%.
+First Pacific Bank has a Tier 1 capital ratio of 11.78%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.03%, and the return on assets is 0.24%.

 Yes.
-FIRST PACIFIC BANK is FDIC-insured (Certificate #58218).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First Pacific Bank is FDIC-insured (Certificate #58218).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: